stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (nly13-stat6250):Why is the achievement for the final called building general knowledge?
 Shouldn’t it be mastery of knowledge?
 - Answer (ilankham−stat6250): Mastery tends to result from years of experience, not weeks.
 - Question (cyuan10-stat6250): How will “teams” be assigned and how many per a team maximum?
+- *Question* (yren10-stat6250): For the team projects, are you going to randomly pick groups or there is another way we are going to do?
 - Answer (ilankham−stat6250): The instructor will tentatively assign teams during Week 3.
 - Question (meisenbach-stat6250): How did the instructor determine the professional practices that would promote a growth mindset?
 - Answer (ilankham−stat6250): Personal experience.